massimocomitato-author/golden-protocol-nexus/CNVS/CNVS-MTC-data-rooom/README.md

 - Global Veto;
 - executable separation between local admissibility and global validity.

+  The suite also includes a dedicated repository of engineerable prototypes (.../python/CNVS Engineering Hardening Tests/).

 The tests do **not** replace the formal proof of the CNVS theory and do **not** establish unconditional security.
 They provide numerical, projective, and executable support under the stated CNVS assumptions.

 ---